Note

 Let’s analyze the sample line by line:

-Depending on the command line parameters, an instance of the EventsIterator class can be used to read from a file (args.event_file_path has been specified with a valid Path) or to stream from a camera (args.event_file_path contains a camera serial number or is empty).
-The source code is the same whether the events are coming from a file or from a live camera.
+Depending on the command line parameters, an instance of the Camera class can be built to read from a file (args.event_file_path has been specified with a valid Path) or to stream from a camera (args.event_file_path is empty).

 print("Events are available!")

-In this section, we learned how EventsIterator class can be used to open a camera or a file.
-In the following one, we will see how to read the events with this iterator.
+In this section, we explored how the CameraStreamSlicer class can be used to open and manage a live camera or an event file seamlessly.
+In the next section, we will dive deeper into how to use this iterator to read and process the events efficiently.

 Get the events

-We will now be using a more advanced version of our Python code.
-First, replace the content of your metavision_sdk_get_started.py file with the following code:
+Next, we’ll move on to a more advanced version of our Python code.
+To proceed, update the content of your metavision_sdk_get_started.py file by replacing it with the code provided below:

 2